AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 ## A mixin to create retina sprites with hover & active states

 While building a new website, I came across the need to use compass sprites with hover states on normal and retina devices.
 Not being able to find anything that would suite my needs, I forked a gist from [this Gist](https://gist.github.com/2140082) and added hover & active parameters.
-Big thanks to @thulstrup and  @rstacruz !!
+Big thanks to [thulstrup](https://github.com/thulstrup) and  [rstacruz](https://github.com/rstacruz) !!

 I've provided a demo folder with working sample buttons.